0dxny/0dxny/README.md

 <img src="IMG_2544.jpg" alt="satosugu" width="600">

 ## ⋮ ⌗ ┆） #  intro
-‎Hihihihihi I'm Isaac/Ody (whichever you like more idm) I just wanna say that I mightttt be a bit awkard if we just meet I'm not good with one-on-one convos tbh
+‎Hihihihihi I'm Isaac/Ody (whichever you like more idm) I just wanna say that I mightttt be a bit awkard if we just meet I'm not good with one-on-one convos tbh.

-Also, I'm spanish so if I make any grammar mistakes, it's because of that
+Also, I'm spanish so if I make any grammar mistakes, it's because of that.

 I'm mostly in the JJK area or at the docks.

-If i'm in the UUSMP/Minecraft area is becaues i'm probably hanging out with my partner.
+If i'm in the UUSMP/Minecraft area it’s becaues i'm probably hanging out with my partner.

 If u wanna talk more my discord is 0dxny_